torusresearch/documentation/README.md

 ## Integrate Torus with your DApp to reach mainstream users

-Developers can integrate Torus into their DApps with just a few lines of code.
-[Get started here](getting-started.md).
+Developers can integrate Torus into their DApps with just a few lines of code - [Get started here](getting-started.md).

 Here is the associated [API Reference](api-reference/class.md).